 The primary benefit of IconToucan is convenience.
 The site enables you to quickly view the transparent, PNG icons and then drag and drop them into a drawer on the right side of the page.
 Appearing underneath is a list of those icons you’ve chosen and with a single click you can download all the free icons you've selected at once in a ZIP archive file.

 This site lets you create your own free webfonts of icons.
 You basically select the 'glyphs' of icons you want in your font from a few different (really nice) collections.
 You can change the pixel sizes, customise the file names, and download your webfont bundle.
 Everything is generated through the site and ready for publishing on yours.

-Social media is everywhere these days, and the number and variety of social-based sites is increasing all the time.
+The number and variety of social-based sites is increasing all the time.
 Every website designer seems to have the need for some good social media icons, and this collection provides some of the more common ones (Facebook and Twitter) to more niche ones (Dribbble and deviantART).
-The free icons come as a font, with the icons both in a circle holding shape and without a circle.
+The free icons come as a font, with the icons both in a circle holding shape and without a circle